 Arpan plans to work with 90000 children and 30000 adults in the next 3 years.
-Our Online Learning program (www.arpanelearn.com), a self-paced e-learning program currently being piloted, aims to provide PSE messages through a fun and impactful online interface and increase outreach.
+The Online Learning program (www.arpanelearn.com), a self-paced e-learning program currently being piloted, aims to provide PSE messages through a fun and impactful online interface and increase outreach.
 In parallel, Arpan will continue to train various stakeholders (5000 in the next 3 years) and increase reach through partnerships as well as influence policy to integrate PSE in school curricula at the state and national level.

 About the Project